m1stadev/deleo/README.md

   -o, --ota-manifest FILENAME  OTA build manifest for latest IPSW.
   --help                       Show this message and exit.
 ```
+## Requirements
+- Python 3.8 or higher
+- Valid SHSH blobs
+- A Linux or macOS system
+  - Windows support will be coming in the future
+- `usbmuxd` on Linux systems

 ## Notes
 - deleo only supports 64-bit devices.
 - In most cases, you can only restore using a signed 15.x or below IPSW as latest.